openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 _description: _

-Draws the ofImage into the ofRectangle passed in, with any attendant scaling that may occur from fitting the ofImage into the bounds of the ofRectangle.
+Draws the ofImage into the x,y location using the default height and width of the image.